bostontrader/cakephp-auth-tdd/README.md

 Next, create a fixture that references the default db and include that fixture in the test.
 Please see the source code for this.

+<b>commit- 80dc1e.</b>  When we run the test now, it fails because "Model User cannot be found".

+That's an easy one.
+Let's create the User model.